drupal-code-builder/drupal-code-builder-drush/README.md

 The following commands are available:

-- `drush cb-list`: Lists all the hooks, services, and plugins that Drupal Code Builder has detected in your Drupal site's codebase.
+- `drush cb:list`: Lists all the hooks, services, and plugins that Drupal Code Builder has detected in your Drupal site's codebase.
-- `drush cb-update`: Updates the stored definitions of Drupal hooks, services and plugin types.
+- `drush cb:update`: Updates the stored definitions of Drupal hooks, services and plugin types.
-- `drush cb-module`: Creates a module, or adds components to one.
+- `drush cb:module`: Creates a module, or adds components to one.

 ## A note on history